 - Specific modalities apply when receiving customers in establishments belonging to hospitality (e.g. there must be 1.5 metres between tables and a maximum 10 people per table, waiters must wear masks and they can remain open until 1:00am at the latest);

-All these recommendations are being regularly updated.
+All these measures are being regularly updated.

 Can employers request or require information from an employee about potential or actual exposure to the virus?